BaamStudios/XnaMixamoImporter/README.md

 - Load the [SkinningData](SkinningSample/SkinnedModel/SkinningData.cs) from the .anim files with [BaamStudios.Animation](BaamStudios.AnimationController/Animation.cs).LoadSkinningData(animFile) or use [BaamStudios.AnimationController.AnimationController](BaamStudios.AnimationController/AnimationController.cs).AddAnimation(name, file)

 ##Notes
 - This project includes the [skinned model sample](http://xbox.create.msdn.com/en-US/education/catalog/sample/skinned_model).
-Some minor changes have been made, which are enclosed in C#-regions containing the word "BaamStudio".
+Some changes have been made, which are enclosed in C#-regions containing the word "BaamStudio".
 - The .anim files are just binary serialized [SkinningData](SkinningSample/SkinnedModel/SkinningData.cs).
 You could use other formats (e.g. json) if you like.
 There is some commented code prepared in [Animation](BaamStudios.AnimationController/Animation.cs) and [AnimationExtractorModelProcessor](BaamStudios.AnimationExtractorPipeline/AnimationExtractorModelProcessor.cs) to get you started on json format using [ServiceStack.Text](https://servicestack.net/text).
 - This project was built around a character made with [Fuse](https://www.mixamo.com/fuse).
 Other character generators may not be supported yet.
 Please contact us if you would like to contribute your changes to support other model sources.
 - The .anim files will probably only work with the character that was used to export them from [mixamo.com](https://www.mixamo.com) because other characters ususally have different t-pose bone positions.
 However, this has not been confirmed yet and there is a chance that different characters may work with the same .anim files if the skeletons contain the same bones and the two characters have similar proportions.